mullican/rails/guides/source/security.md

 * Many cross-site scripting (XSS) attacks aim at obtaining the user's session cookie.
 However, these attacks are largely mitigated when cookies have the `HttpOnly` flag set, which instructs the browser to send them only with regular requests and not expose them to JavaScript.
 In current versions of Rails, this flag is enabled by default for session cookies.

+One possible way to mitigate the risk of session hijacking is to keep track of some user-specific attributes in the session and monitor for changes between requests.
+If a session that was initiated from an IP address in one country suddenly starts making requests from an IP address in another country, it's unlikely to be the same computer.
+However, this approach can be difficult to implement in practice due to the risk of false positives.
+In some network configurations, outbound requests can legitimately originate from multiple IP addresses, for example.

 ### Session Storage

 NOTE: _Rails provides several storage mechanisms for the session hash.
 From a security perspective, the most important to understand is `ActionDispatch::Session::CookieStore`._

-Rails 2 introduced a new default session store named `CookieStore`. `CookieStore` saves the entire session hash, not just an ID, in a cookie.
+Rails 2 introduced a new session store named `CookieStore`. `CookieStore` saves the entire session hash, not just an ID, in a cookie.
 The server reads the session hash straight from the cookie, rather than making a separate lookup from the ID.
-This is faster and requires less infrastructure to set up.
+This is faster and requires less infrastructure to set up than other storage methods.
 However, there are security considerations:

 * Cookies can only hold 4KB of data.
 This is usually not a problem, as sessions are not meant to hold large objects.

-* In earlier versions of Rails, the session data stored in the cookie could be read by the user, even though they were signed to prevent manipulation.
-This could leak information about the internals of your application.
-For example, if the session contained a value like `{:is_administrator => false}`, a malicious user would understand how administrative status is determined, and could focus his efforts on finding a way to manipulate that value.
-Current versions of Rails encrypt the cookie using a configured key.
+* In earlier versions of Rails, the session data stored in the cookie could be read by the user, even though the content was signed to prevent manipulation of its contents.
+As a rule, the session hash should not be used to store sensitive information, but it is often done out of convenience.
+Beginning with Rails 4, the contents of the cookie are encrypted by default.

 * The expiration information for cookies remains under a user's control, even when the content of the cookie is encrypted.
-This means that there is no straightforward way for an application owner to revoke stale sessions.
-Doing so requires keeping a timestamp within the content of the session hash and re-validating it on each request.
+This means that there is no straightforward way for an application owner to revoke sessions; a cookie will remain reusable forever if it should be compromised.
+A countermeasure against such "replay attacks" would be to keep a timestamp within the content of the session hash itself and re-validate it on each request.

 ### Session Expiration

-NOTE: _The longer a given session stays valid, the greater the window of opportunity for attacks such as cross-site request forgery (CSRF), session hijacking and session fixation._
+WARNING: _The longer a given session stays valid, the greater the window of opportunity for attacks such as cross-site request forgery (CSRF), session hijacking and session fixation._

 The specific mechanism to expire stale sessions depends on the storage method, but regularly purging stale sessions is one way to reduce the attack surface for session-related exploits.